HackYourFuture-CPH/dotnet-masterclass/week8/lession-plan.md

 5. Click `Create`

 ### Update meal-sharing app
-1. `App Service` creation process will create an  Github action deployment workflow inside of the `.github` folder.
+1. `App Service` creation process will create the GitHub action deployment workflow inside of the `.github` folder.
 Github action workflow assumes that your solution is located inside of the repository root, because of this deployment will probably fail (image).

 ![github-build-failure.png](assets/github-build-failure.png)

-To fix this we have to modify github action.
+To fix this we have to modify GitHub action.
-2. Inside of the root repository open & edit github action `.github/workflow`
+2. Inside of the root repository open & edit GitHub action workflow `.github/workflow`

 ![Image not found: assets/github-action-edit.png](assets/github-action-edit.png "Image not found: assets/github-action-edit.png")

-There are two steps that needs to be modified - `Build with dotnet` and `dotnet publish`.
-Place path to the meal-sharing .NET project.
+There are two steps that need to be modified - `Build with dotnet` and `dotnet publish`.
+Insert the path to the meal-sharing .NET project.

 ![github-action-modify-steps.png](assets/github-action-modify-steps.png "github-action-modify-steps.png")

-Commit and observe deployment status
+Commit and observe the deployment status

 ![github-action-deployment-fix.png](assets/github-action-deployment-fix.png "github-action-deployment-fix.png")

-If fix is successful  github statuscheck should be green
+If fix is successful, GitHub status check should be green

 ![github-action-deployment-success.png](assets/github-action-deployment-success.png)

-3. To ensure that deployment will also contain client bundles, add theese lines after checkout step in github action workflow:
+3. To ensure that deployment will also contain client bundles, add these lines after the checkout step in the GitHub action workflow:

 ```yaml
 - uses: actions/setup-node@v3
   with: